linus-aldehag/vorsight/README.md

 This software is designed for:
 - **Parental monitoring** of minor children with parental authority
-- **Workplace monitoring** where employees have been informed and consented
 - **Personal device monitoring** of your own equipment

 **You must ensure:**